Non-partisan democracy: Municipal governments

+Canada

 Unique among democratic nations with partisan elections at the federal level, almost all Canadian cities and counties (and similar levels of supralocal government) have governments elected on a nonpartisan basis.
 The municipal government of the City of Toronto, Ontario (Canada) is the fifth largest government in the country, governing a population of more than 2.7 million.
 It consists of a nonpartisan, directly elected council.
 The public may have a general idea of the candidates' political affiliations, but their parties have no official recognition or privilege in the functioning of City Council.
 Councilors are free to vote on each motion individually, not bound by party discipline.

+Switzerland

 Many municipalities in Switzerland also have a nonpartisan legislative assembly consisting of all citizens eligible to vote.